AbdullahDaGoat/SwitchBackToReddit/Readme.md

-# Cool Extension
+# Stop Reddit Redesign

 ![Extension Icon](icon.png)

-Switch back to Reddit is a Chrome extension that allows you to switch between the R3 rediesgn which can be found as `sh.reddit.com` and original Reddit `new.reddit.com` versions effortlessly.
+StopRedditRedesign is a Chrome extension that allows you to switch between the R3 rediesgn which can be found as `sh.reddit.com` and original Reddit `new.reddit.com` versions effortlessly.
 It provides a convenient toggle to switch to the new.reddit.com subdomain and back to the new Reddit interface.

 ## How to Use